OlegKunitsyn/cobolget/README.md

 <h5 align="center"><img src="/sequence.svg" alt="COBOLget" width="60%"></h5>

-In contrast to other Package Managers, COBOLget only analyzes `Manifest` files in [cobolget format](https://cobolget.com/schema.json) and does not clone nor crawl origin source-code.
+In contrast to other Package Managers, COBOLget only analyzes `Manifest` files in [JSON format](https://cobolget.com/schema.json) and does not clone nor crawl origin source-code.
 Package installation will fail if the maintainer decides restrict access to the repository or revoke the `Team Token`.

 #### Using Packages